 - 1 teaspoon olive oil

-- To prepare the broth, remove stem and seeds from chile.
-Combine the chile, cumin, cinnamon, and 2 garlic cloves in a food processor; process until minced.
-Combine chile mixture and broth in a saucepan.
+- Prepare the Broth: Remove stem and seeds from dried chile pepper.
+Just shake the seeds out of the pepper.
+Combine the chile, cumin, cinnamon, garlic, and broth in a saucepan.
 Bring to a simmer (do not boil).
 Keep warm over low heat.

-- To prepare herb blend, combine cilantro, lime juice, olive oil, and 2 garlic cloves; set aside.
+- Prepare spice blend, combine cilantro, lime juice, olive oil and set aside.

 - Remove from heat.
+Stir in a splash of Sherry Vinegar (optional) Arrange shrimp in the paella.
 Cover with a towel, and let stand 10 minutes.
 Serve with lime wedges.

 And, don’t forget to subscribe to my newsletter for more delicious recipes and cooking tips.
 Make it a delicious day … every day.

 If you’ve tried this or any other recipe on my website, please leave a star rating in the recipe card below.
 And write a review in the comment section.
 I always appreciate your feedback.